Retail Analytics: 101

 Promotions: Marginal Uplift, Promotional Mechanics, Target Audience, Effect on Basket Composition

-Shoppers: Demographical and Behavioural Segmentation, Price Sensitivity, Promotional Effectiveness, Brand Loyalty
+Shoppers: Demographical and Behavioral Segmentation, Price Sensitivity, Promotional Effectiveness, Brand Loyalty

 Marketing: Channel Performance, Ad Format, Copywriting, Engagement Value, Funnel Performance